OSGeo/gdal/doc/source/development/rfc/rfc96_deferred_plugin_loading.rst

 Summary
 -------

-This RFC adds a mechanism to defer the loading of in-tree C++ plugin drivers to the point where their executable code is actually needed, and converts a number of relevant drivers to use that mechanism.
+This RFC adds a mechanism to defer the loading of C++ plugin drivers to the point where their executable code is actually needed, and converts a number of relevant drivers to use that mechanism.
 The aim is to allow for more modular GDAL builds, while improving the performance of plugin loading.

+It mostly targets in-tree plugin drivers, but it also provides a way for out-of-tree plugin drivers to benefit from deferred loading capabilities, provided libgdal is built in a specific way

 Context and motivation
 ----------------------